Hoplite formation in art: Dionysos with Satyr and Maenad alabastron

 The "Dionysos with Satyr and Maenad ababastron" was made by the Haimon painter in 480 BC and it from the late Archaic period.
 It is attic black-figure and white ground.
 The lower frieze represents a Gigantomachy.
 Herakles and Athena fight five Giants, four of whom are represented as hoplites.
 The viewer can tell that the Giants are hoplites because of the typical helmets, the round shield held in the left hand, and the spear in the right hand.
-One of the hoplite Giants is on the ground to due to his fight with Athena; the others are attacking Herakles from behind.
+One of the hoplite Giants is on the ground due to his fight with Athena; the others are attacking Herakles from behind.

 This work of art is an interesting take on the typical Gigantomachy.
 The representation of the hoplite formation in this period hints that the Greeks were still using this formation in warfare.
 In addition, this alabastron is an example of the combination of a mythological battle (the Gigantomachy) and aspects of real battles (the hoplite formation) that we see in other examples of Greek art, specifically the Temple of Athena Nike on the Akropolis and the Stoa Poikile on the Classical Agora.